swatchtime/.github/profile/README.md

 Some apps and tools we plan to build and add to this organization:

 - Android and iPhone apps
-- Desktop applications
+- Desktop applications on a variety of platforms
 - Desktop gadgets/widgets/desklets for multiple platforms
 - Smart watch (WearOS) app
-- Embeddable clocks for web sites
 - Smart TV apps
 - Generic libraries to help others build Swatch Internet Time clocks